 Two directors report to the Chief Executive and collectively form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
 The Management Team assists the Chief Executive with the strategic and overall management of the organisation.
-The Constitution makes it responsible for overseeing and co-ordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
-Each member of the management team takes lead responsibility for major elements of the authority's business and manages a business unit.
+The Constitution makes it responsible for overseeing and coordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
+Each member of the management team takes lead responsibility for major elements of the authority's business.